pooja110606-dotcom/nba-shot-selection-prediction/README.md

 ## Semi-Supervised Learning (Key Highlight)

-This project uses **semi-supervised learning** to improve performance by leveraging unlabeled data.
+This project uses **semi-supervised learning** to improve model performance by leveraging unlabeled data.

 ### Approach:

 * Train an initial model on labeled data
-* Predict pseudo-labels for unlabeled data
+* Generate pseudo-labels for unlabeled data
 * Combine labeled and pseudo-labeled data
-* Retrain the model
+* Retrain the model on the expanded dataset

-This method helps improve generalization when labeled data is limited.
+This approach helps improve generalization when labeled data is limited.

 ---

+## Modeling Decisions & Justifications

+### Why Semi-Supervised Learning

+The dataset contained missing labels for shot outcomes.
+Instead of discarding unlabeled data, semi-supervised learning was used to leverage both labeled and unlabeled samples.

+Pseudo-labeling was applied to maximize data utilization and improve model performance.

+---

+### Why SMOTE Was Not Used

+SMOTE (Synthetic Minority Oversampling Technique) was intentionally not used.

+Reason:

+* Synthetic samples combined with pseudo-labeled data can introduce noise
+* This may negatively affect model performance

+Instead, tree-based models (Random Forest, XGBoost) were used as they naturally handle class imbalance.

+---

+### Why Outliers Were Not Removed

+Outliers such as extreme shot distances were retained.

+Reason:

+* These values represent real-world basketball scenarios
+* Removing them would reduce model realism and introduce bias

+Keeping outliers ensures better real-world applicability.

+---

 ## Feature Engineering

-Important features used in the model include:
+Key features include:

 * Shot distance
 * Shot zone